Betony at the Community Woodland (photo: Sue Ashton)

 List of 51 flowering plants recorded at the woodland in July 2022:

-Agrimony (Agrimonia eupatoria), Betony (Betonica officinalis), Bindweed (Calystegia sepium), Bird’s-foot trefoil (Lotus corniculatus), Borage (Borago officinalis), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Bullrush (Typha latifolia), Comfrey (Symphytum officinale), Common hawkbit (Leontodon taraxacoides), Common burdock (Arctium pubens), Common mallow (Malva sylvestris), Common mullein (Verbascum thapsus), Cornflower (Centaurea cyanus), Corn Marigold (Glebionis segetum), Creeping buttercup (Ranunculus repens), Creeping thistle (Cirsium arvense), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog daisy (Leucanthemum vulgare), Feverfew (Chrysanthemum parthenium), Field scabious (Knautia arvensis), Fringed water lily (Nymphoides peltata), Greater bellflower (Campanula latifolia), Hedge parsley (Torilis japonica), Horehound (Ballota nigra), Knapweed (Centaurea nigra), Lady’s bedstraw (Gallium verum), Lesser yellow trefoil (Trifolium dubium), Long smooth-headed poppy (Papaver dubium), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Meadow cranesbill (Geranium pratense), Meadowsweet (Filipendula ulmaria), Phacelia (Phacelia), Pickerel weed (Pontederia chordata), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Red clover (Trifolium pratense), Rosa rugosa (Rosa rugosa), Self-heal (Prunella vulgaris), Spear thistle (Cirsium vulgare), Stinging nettle (Urtica doica), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), White water lily (Nymphaea), Wild chamomile (Matricaria rectutita), Yarrow (Achillea millefolium).
+Agrimony (Agrimonia eupatoria), Betony (Betonica officinalis), Bindweed (Calystegia sepium), Bird’s-foot trefoil (Lotus corniculatus), Borage (Borago officinalis), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Bullrush (Typha latifolia), Comfrey (Symphytum officinale), Common hawkbit (Leontodon taraxacoides), Common burdock (Arctium pubens), Common mallow (Malva sylvestris), Common mullein (Verbascum thapsus), Cornflower (Centaurea cyanus), Corn Marigold (Glebionis segetum), Creeping buttercup (Ranunculus repens), Creeping thistle (Cirsium arvense), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog daisy (Leucanthemum vulgare), Feverfew (Chrysanthemum parthenium), Field scabious (Knautia arvensis), Fringed water lily (Nymphoides peltata), Greater bellflower (Campanula latifolia), Hedge parsley (Torilis japonica), Horehound (Ballota nigra), Knapweed (Centaurea nigra), Lady’s bedstraw (Galium verum), Lesser yellow trefoil (Trifolium dubium), Long smooth-headed poppy (Papaver dubium), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Meadow cranesbill (Geranium pratense), Meadowsweet (Filipendula ulmaria), Phacelia (Phacelia), Pickerel weed (Pontederia cordata), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Red clover (Trifolium pratense), Rosa rugosa (Rosa rugosa), Self-heal (Prunella vulgaris), Spear thistle (Cirsium vulgare), Stinging nettle (Urtica doica), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), White water lily (Nymphaea), Wild chamomile (Matricaria rectutita), Yarrow (Achillea millefolium).

 Field scabious (Knautia arvensis) (photo: Sue Ashton)